smartsheet-platform/smartsheet-javascript-sdk/README.md

 |`'debug'`|Full payloads|
 |`'silly'`|Full payloads and HTTP headers|

 You may create your own **winston** container or configure the default `winston.loggers` container, adding a logger named 'smartsheet'.
-Pass this container in as the configuration option `loggerContainer`. ([winston documentation on configuring loggers](https://github.com/winstonjs/winston#working-with-multiple-loggers-in-winston).)
+Specify this container using the configuration option `loggerContainer`. ([winston documentation on configuring loggers](https://github.com/winstonjs/winston#working-with-multiple-loggers-in-winston).)

 If you want to use your own logger, pass a logger object as the configuration option `logger` that implements the following methods:
 * `silly`, `verbose`, `debug`, `info`, `warn`, `error` - Standard logging methods
 * `log` - Similar to the above, but accepting the logging level string as its initial parameter; the log level is guaranteed be one of the above options.

 ### Retry Configuration
-For additional customization, you can specify `calcRetryBackoff` function.
+For additional customization, you can specify a `calcRetryBackoff` function.
 This function is called with two arguments:

 * The first accepts the index of the retry being attempted (0 for the first retry, 1 for the second, etc.)
 * The second accepts the Error Object that caused the retry.

-The function must return the number of milliseconds to wait until making the subsequent retry call, or a negative number if no more retries should be made.
+The function must return the number of milliseconds to wait before making the subsequent retry call, or a negative number if no more retries should be made.

 The default implementation performs exponential backoff with jitter.